Nanostring-Biostats/CellProfileLibrary/README.md

 These matrices can be downloaded directly.

-In addition, they can be downloaded within an R session using the "download_profile_matrix" function from the SpatialDecon package.
+In addition, they can be downloaded within an R session using the "download_profile_matrix" function from the SpatialDecon package v1.4+.

 ## Details on methods